Plugins and mods

 Sometimes you want your package to export React components and also support a plugin.
 To do this, multiple entry points need to be used because the transpilation (Babel preset) may be different.

-If an app.plugin.js file is present in the root of a Node module's folder, it'll be used instead of the package's main
+If an app.plugin.js file is present in the root of a Node module's directory, it'll be used instead of the package's main

 file.